 Click on the video above to hear about John’s experience with Writer’s Relief!

-Meet our newest featured client, John Murray!
+Meet our featured client, John Murray!
 Despite both a graduate degree and a career related to writing, John found himself stuck when it came to his personal creative work—especially when it came to making regular submissions and getting published.
 As many writers know all too well, life left little room for the massive job of sifting through the markets and finding the best places for his work, let alone actually making submissions.
 Thankfully, John learned about Writer’s Relief from other writers—and he’s been published many times since!
 His recent work has appeared or is forthcoming in Big Muddy, Origins Journal, Pendora Magazine, Mount Hope Magazine, The Penmen Review, and Rougarou, and his story “Saturdays in the Kitchen” was nominated for a 2018 Pushcart Prize.

 Read on and watch the video to hear how Writer’s Relief helps John make targeted, consistent submissions and dramatically boosts his odds of getting published.

 In John’s Own Words